The Garden Route and Karoo – the ultimate 2 week road trip

 This is a huge post with tons of photos, information, and a cool video at the bottom.
 You might want to take a pee or get a beer before sitting down to read.
-By the time you’re finished with it you’ll have sampled most of the highlights of this region.
+By the time you’re finished with it you’ll have sampled most of the highlights of this region (the Garden Route, Karoo, and the Cape Town area are all part of South Africa’s Western Cape province).

 The basics: The Garden Route starts about 4 ½ hours northeast of Cape Town.
 It is a thin stretch of coastline backed by the impressive Outeniqua and Tsitsikamma Mountains.
 Because of this it has a Mediterranean type climate with generous precipitation.
 Cross the mountains into the Karoo and you’ll see a totally different geography characterized by semi-desert, open spaces, mountains, and ostrich farms.